 Handgun Perishable Skills Training mandate: Members shall attend and successfully pass the Department-approved, 4-Hour handgun course on a biennial basis as part of the Department's P.O.S.T.
 Perishable Skills Training Cycle.
+The rank of Lieutenant and above are exempt from this requirement.

-380.6 HANDGUN WEAPON-MOUNTED LIGHTS (WML)
+380.7 HANDGUN WEAPON-MOUNTED LIGHTS (WML)